Bird-Lounge/Skyraptor-SS13/modular_skyraptor/modules/aesthetics/readme.md

 MODULE ID: AESTHETICS

 ### Description:
 This is the central hub for aesthetic tweaks to the station - new light colors, alternate sprites, you name it, it goes here.
-For now it's just the return of some old medbay sprites & a funky new batong.
+REALISTICALLY we should be using master_files for this, but...whatever!

 ### TG Proc Changes:
 - N/A